gilesknap/mciwb/README.md

 the sign has been detected by the poller and the function has executed.

-Note that the sign's target coordinates are the block **behind** it and a free standing sign targets the block below and behind it.
+Note that the sign's target coordinates are the block **behind** it and a free standing sign targets the block below it.

 - **select**: set the start and stop point for the copy buffer, the last two uses of this command determine the bounding box of the copy buffer.
 The last